 Overcoming an unequal world through equitable partnerships – official launch of the Africa-Europe CoRE IPD

-The public launch took place during the first summer school of the CoRE IPD, held at the University of Nairobi, which focused on the roots of inequality, poverty, and deprivation in Africa.
+The public launch took place during the CoRE IPD's first summer school, held at the University of Nairobi in 2024.